 What are Nanaimo bars?

-Nanaimo bars are a no-bake dessert consisting of three distinct layers: a chocolate-coconut graham cracker base, a custard buttercream filling, and chocolate ganache on top.
+Nanaimo bars (named after the city of Nanaimo, British Columbia) are a no-bake dessert consisting of three distinct layers: a chocolate-coconut graham cracker base, a custard buttercream filling, and chocolate ganache on top.
 Each layer is extremely different from one another, but put together it’s like a trifecta effect of flavours and textures, which is what makes this dessert so unique and amazing.

 • A classic made even better – Keeping things as authentic as possible, there are just a few minor tweaks I made to the original recipe: